Drive and enjoy!

 A fine scenic route crossing the very heart of the Borders.
-Parts are rustic, gentle and pleasant while other sections are bleak and lonely.
+Rustic and laid-back but also bleak and lonely from time to time.

 - Start on the B711 direction Tushielaw, just south of Hawick (A7) and after 5,5 km turn right for Harden and Borthwickshiels.